-I Patricia Lessard am the owner of Leading Edge Promo in Langley, BC.
-We supply branded apparel and promotional products to businesses, schools, non-profits and various associations.
+Hello - I would like to introduce myself, my name is Patricia Lessard and I am the owner and operator of Leading Edge Promo in Langley, BC.
+We supply branded apparel and promotional products to businesses, schools, non-profits and various other associations.

 Wishing everyone love and happiness as we make this journey towards reconciliation.